Fairfax County Parkway: Route description

 After merging with the Spur, there is in interchange with Hooes and Pohick Roads (SR 636/SR 641).
 Continuing northwest to the interchange with Ox Road (SR 123), SR 286 is a surface road, built directly on the former Pohick Road.
 The parkway beyond Ox Road was built on a new alignment, and has a much smaller number of intersections.
 Just past Ox Road, SR 286 passes under Clara Barton Drive, a minor residential street.
-It intersects the west end of Burke Center Parkway (SR 643), crosses over the Virginia Railway Express Manassas Line and Fairfax Station Road (SR 660), and intersects several other roads before a freeway section begins at a folded diamond interchange with Braddock Road (SR 620).
+It intersects the west end of Burke Center Parkway (SR 643), crosses over the Virginia Railway Express Manassas Line and Fairfax Station Road (SR 660), and intersects several other roads before a freeway section begins at a roundabout interchange with Popes Head Rd (SR 654).
 A complicated three-level diamond takes SR 286 over Lee Highway (US 29) at the south end of West Ox Road (SR 608), and SR 286 crosses I-66 at exit 55, a cloverleaf.
 After passing over Fair Lakes Circle (SR 7701), there is a diamond interchange with Fair Lakes Parkway (SR 7700) and Monument Drive (SR 7969).
 The next interchange, at Lee Jackson Memorial Highway (US 50), is a partial cloverleaf with two signals on SR 286.

 From US 50 to Franklin Farm Road, the parkway curves northwest to reach the Outer Beltway right-of-way.
 This straight path is followed until Baron Cameron Avenue (SR 606), and includes an overpass at Pinecrest Road in the Fox Mill Estates neighborhood.
 After crossing the Dulles Access Road (SR 267), SR 286 follows the east border of Herndon, with interchanges at Sunset Hills Road (SR 675) and Baron Cameron Avenue (SR 606).
 The parkway leaves the straight Outer Beltway alignment just beyond Baron Cameron Avenue, curving northwest and north to end at a diamond interchange with Leesburg Pike (SR 7), at which the traffic signals are on SR 286.
 Algonkian Parkway continues north as a four-lane local road, eventually curving back west and south to SR 7 just east of SR 28.